-As a company, we have never obtained regulatory approval for a product candidate and may be unable to do so for vonoprazan or any future product candidates.
+As a company, we have only received regulatory approval for two products, VONOPRAZAN TRIPLE PAK and VONOPRAZAN DUAL PAK, for which we have not initiated commercial launch, and may be unable to obtain additional regulatory approvals for vonoprazan or approval of any future product candidates.

-Although we have completed our pivotal Phase 3 clinical trials for vonoprazan for treatment of H. pylori infection and erosive esophagitis, and have submitted NDAs for the use of vonoprazan dual therapy and vonoprazan triply therapy for the treatment of H. pylori in adults, we still need to obtain regulatory approvals from the FDA.
-As a company, we have not previously obtained any regulatory approvals and consequently we may be unable to successfully obtain approval of vonoprazan or any future product candidates.
+Although we have completed our pivotal Phase 3 clinical trials for vonoprazan for treatment of H. pylori infection, erosive GERD, and non-erosive GERD, and have obtained regulatory approvals for VONOPRAZAN TRIPLE PAK and VONOPRAZAN DUAL PAK for the treatment of H. pylori infection, we still need to obtain regulatory approval from the FDA for VOQUEZNA for the treatment of erosive GERD and have not yet submitted our submission for regulatory approval for non-erosive GERD.
+Moreover, due to the formation of the nitrosamine NVP in vonoprazan drug product, we have not been able to launch either of our approved products.
+As a company, we may be unable to successfully control the formation of NVP and as a result would not be able to launch our approved products or obtain approval of vonoprazan for erosive GERD.
+In addition, we may not be able to obtain regulatory approval of any future product candidates.
 We may require more time and incur greater costs than our competitors and may not succeed in obtaining regulatory approvals of product candidates that we develop.
 Failure to timely obtain regulatory approvals could delay us in commercializing vonoprazan or any future product candidates.